microsoft/AI-Robot-Challenge-Lab/README.md

 ## Introduction

-In this Lab, you will learn how to use the [Microsoft Bot Framework](https://dev.botframework.com/) and [Microsoft Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/) to develop anintelligent chat bot that controls manipulator robot robot powered by [ROS (Robot Operating System)](https://www.ros.org/) and [Gazebo]("http://gazebosim.org/"), the robot simulator.
+In this Lab, you will learn how to use the [Microsoft Bot Framework](https://dev.botframework.com/) and [Microsoft Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/) to develop an intelligent chat bot that controls manipulator robot robot powered by [ROS (Robot Operating System)](https://www.ros.org/) and [Gazebo]("http://gazebosim.org/"), the robot simulator.
 This lab will give you the confidence to start your journey with intelligent collaborative robotics.

-The lab will focus on the development of a chat bot using the Bot Framework to control a robot that performs high complex tasks (such as sorting cubes).
-The Bot Framework allows us to develop chat bots in different programming languages and, by adding congnitive services to it, we are able to make our bot intelligent and include capabilities like natural language understanding, image recognition, text recognition, language translation and more.
+The lab will focus on the development of a chat bot using the Bot Framework to control a robot that performs complex tasks (such as sorting cubes).
+The Bot Framework allows us to develop chat bots in different programming languages and, by adding cognitive services to it, we can make our bot intelligent and include capabilities like natural language understanding, image recognition, text recognition, language translation and more.
 In this lab we will create a simple bot to allow users to communicate with a physical robot using natural language and computer vision.

-It is not required any previous knowledge on robotics or ROS.
-The lab  code runs on a simulated environment, so it is not required to have any sensor or physical robot in order to complete it.
+It is not required any previous knowledge on robotics or ROS neither having any robot hardware to complete it.

-We will use in the simulation the [Sawyer](https://www.rethinkrobotics.com/sawyer) robot, an integrated collaborative robot (aka cobot) solution designed with embedded vision, smart swappable grippers, and high resolution force control.
+We will use in the simulation the [Sawyer](https://www.rethinkrobotics.com/sawyer) robot, an integrated collaborative robot (aka cobot) solution designed with embedded vision, smart swappable grippers, and high-resolution force control.
 The robot's purpose is to automate specific repetitive industrial tasks.
 It comes with an arm that has a gripper which can be easily replaced by one of the available options from the ClickSmart Gripper Kit.

-For the simulation, we will use Gazebo, a common 3D robot simulator often used in ROS (see image below).
+For the simulation, we will use Gazebo, a 3D robot simulator often used in ROS (see image below).

 <p>
  <table style="border: none" align="center" >